mshirsekar1/DiamondHacks22/Cheating Response Procedure.md

 - Who is doing those things?
 - When are they doing them?

-Once League Team have been contacted they will work with the staff member to loop in the event organizer if they are not already involved.
-The League Team will then investigate the allegation by reviewing public materials about the hack, including project repos, project submissions, and anything else available to them.
+Once DiamondHacks has been contacted we will investigate the allegation by reviewing public materials about the hack, including project repos, project submissions, and anything else available to them.

 ## Response

 ### Cheating Did Not Occur

-If MLH determines cheating did not occur, they will compile a report and inform the organizer and the reporter.
+If DiamondHacks determines cheating did not occur, they will compile a report and inform the reporter.

 ### Other Outcomes

-If MLH is unable to determine that cheating did not occur based on publicly available resources, the organizer and MLH will then communicate with the alleged cheater.
+If DiamondHacks is unable to determine that cheating did not occur based on publicly available resources, DiamondHacks will then communicate with the alleged cheater.
 Informing them of what has been reported about them.
 Allow the alleged cheater to give their side of the story to the staff.
 After this point, if the report stands, let the alleged cheater know what actions will be taken against them.

 Some actions for the staff to consider when dealing with alleged cheating offenders: